marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-for-interoperability-with-other-languages.rst

 Options for interoperability with other languages
 *************************************************

-.. index:: c-prototypes

-.. index:: Generating C prototypes from Fortran BIND(C) enteties
+.. index:: c-prototypes, Generating C prototypes from Fortran BIND(C) enteties

 .. option:: -fc-prototypes